 Reducing the Environmental Footprint of Energy Used by Delawareans Workgroup

-- NEW!
-Reducing Environmental Footprint of Delaware Energy Use Workgroup final report
+- Reducing Environmental Footprint of Delaware Energy Use Workgroup final report

 The Environmental Footprint Workgroup may address energy issues that include:

 Evaluating and preparing for impacts on Delaware and its residents of changing temperatures, weather and sea level rise.

 Greenhouse Gas Emissions:

 Reducing releases of greenhouse gases - such as carbon dioxide and methane - from people, transportation and businesses.